anniezh12/hiring-engineers/answers.md

 ![vm](images/oracle-vm/vb-select-location.png)

-8. I selected the `browser icon` and then selected the Ubuntu file as shown in the following image.
+9. I selected the `browser icon` and then selected the Ubuntu file as shown in the following image.

  ![virtual-optical-disk-option](images/oracle-vm/virtual-optical-disk-option.png)

-9. After selecting the file, I hit `start`.
+10. After selecting the file, I hit `start`.

  ![virtual optical ](images/oracle-vm/vo-disk-start.png)

-10. Finally the virtual box `test` was created with a welcome message ( Note: Since I was using Virtual Manager before creating this virtual box, I didn't have to install `ubuntu` this time).
+11. Finally the virtual box `test` started running  with a welcome screen prompting to either install `Ubuntu` or use `Ubuntu Mate`.
+I used Ubuntu Mate this time (Note: I installed ubuntu for the VB which I used to complete my Datadog assignment)

  ![Welcome ](images/oracle-vm/welcome.png)

-11. The following image shows the virtual box, `test`, running.
+12. The following image shows the virtual box, `test`, running.

 ![virtual box test ](images/oracle-vm/vb-test-running.png)

-12. I could now select the terminal and start working in it.
+13. I could now select the terminal and start working in it.

 ![selecting terminall ](images/oracle-vm/selecting-terminal.png)

-13. The following image shows the `Command Line Interface/terminal`.
+14. The following image shows the `Command Line Interface/terminal`.

 ![terminal ](images/oracle-vm/vb-terminal.png)

-14. At this point, my system had nothing installed.
+15. At this point, my system had nothing installed.
 I planned to work in Ruby, Rails and Atom (text editor) so the next step was to install these software using the terminal command `$ sudo apt-get install name-of-software`.

 ![checks for softwares](images/oracle-vm/checks-for-softwares.png)